 The Second AIRR Community Meeting was held June 27-30, 2016 at the National Institutes of Health (NIH)’s Fishers Lane facility.
 Please go to the Second AIRR Community Meeting page for the full meeting agenda, and a link to videos of the six sessions.

 The Third AIRR Community Meeting was held December 3-6, 2017 at NIH’s Fishers Lane facility.
 Please go to the Third AIRR Community Meeting page for the full meeting agenda, and a link to the recorded videos of the sessions.

 The upcoming Fourth AIRR Community Meeting will take place May 11-15, 2019 at the University of Genoa Scuola Politecnica in Genoa, Italy.
 Please go to the Fourth AIRR Community Meeting page for preliminary information on the meeting and venue.
-Registration will open soon!
+Registration is now open – click here!

 AIRR Community Publications

 In 2017 the AIRR Community Initiative published three papers:

 - Breden et al. Reproducibility and Reuse of Adaptive Immune Receptor Repertoire Data (Frontiers in Immunology, 2017) introduced the goals of the AIRR Community Initiative and urged researchers to join our efforts.

 - Rubelt et al. Adaptive Immune Receptor Repertoire Community recommendations for sharing immune-repertoire sequencing data (Nature Immunology 2017, 18(12):1274-1278) reports the Community’s recommendations for a minimal set of metadata that should be used to describe an AIRR-seq data set when published or when deposited in a AIRR-compliant repository.